flutter/website/flutter-for-react-native/index.md

 ### Variables

-Dart is type safe — it uses a combination of static type checking and runtime checks to ensure that a variable’s value always matches the variable’s static type.
+Dart is type safe—it uses a combination of static type checking and runtime checks to ensure that a variable’s value always matches the variable’s static type.
 Although types are mandatory, some type annotations are optional because Dart performs type inference.